AA25/Connect/README.md

 *A sql file also exists just to create the tables without the data <br> *A postman file of Connect can be imported to postman provided in the Postman folder,  where the rest api endpoints can be tested and used <br><br>

-This is a project for a university assignment.